 Victoria Kisluk is originally from Houston, Texas.
-Because neither of her parents were from Texas, they told her that she could go anywhere in the world, but Victoria knew she really wanted to work in Men's Basketball and at a school with school spirit.
-She never thought at the time that she would end up at the University of Tennessee, but she did.
-No one thought that she would go there and be successful.
-Victoria proved them wrong.
-She was a woman working for an extraordinarily successful men's basketball team.
-When she graduated, Victoria realized that she was unsure of her next step so she pursued graduate school where she realized that really wanted to help others.
-She changed paths and found that academic advising was the place where she could help others and stay in athletics.
-She began at Commerce working for Judy Sackfield in the athletics department, where she was challenged every day to be innovative and think on her feet.
+Because neither of her parents were from Texas, they told her that she could go anywhere in the world, but she knew she really wanted to work in athletics and at an institution with school spirit.
+She would end up at the University of Tennessee.
+Some thought that she wouldn’t be successful, but Victoria proved them wrong; She was a woman working for an extraordinarily successful men's basketball team.
+When she graduated, Victoria realized that she was unsure of her next step, so she pursued graduate school where she realized that really wanted to help others.
+She changed paths and found that academic advising was the place where she could assist students in their success and stay in athletics.
+She began at A&M-Commerce working for Judy Sackfield in the Department of Athletics, where she was challenged every day to be innovative and think on her feet.
 Victoria prides herself on being understanding and helping however she can.
-She may not always have the answer, but she will do her best to find you an answer.
+She may not always have the answer, but she will do her best to find one for you.

 A Conversation with Victoria Kisluk